 At a time when pranks can sometimes get out of hand, why not take this opportunity to encourage your students to direct their energies into writing for the amusement of each other instead?

 This writing can take the form of simple jokes.
 Perhaps you could round off the activity with a stand-up comedy jam where each student gets one minute to present their material to the class.

 However, you can incorporate other writing genres into this comedy-writing focus.
 Getting students to work together in small groups to collaborate on producing comedic sketches can be great fun, as well as an effective means of introducing the fundamentals of scriptwriting to your class.

 4. Summer Vacation – travel writing of a sort!

 This activity works as an excellent engaging homework over summer vacation.

-For the younger students, after modeling postcard writing in class, challenge them to send a postcard to their school over the holidays.
-They should include the usual familiar features of a postcard layout such as a formatted address, suitable greeting, and completed with a personal signature.
+For the younger students, after modelling postcard writing in class, challenge them to send a postcard to their school over the holidays.
+They should include the usual familiar features of a postcard layout such as a formatted address, a suitable greeting, and completed with a personal signature.

 Students should also include some details about their trip such as where they went, who they went with, and what they did there.

 For older students, the summer holidays can be the perfect time to engage in some travel writing.
 This could be in the form of keeping a journal of their travels, writing reviews of restaurants, destinations etc, or even by starting a personal blog.